markosbahgat/Softec-Task/README.md

 this is a **Simple Front End Application**, inspired by Softec Company.

-It has a quick (Fake) authentication , protected Routes, and Simple Data Displays.<br />
+It has quick (Fake) authentication, cart management, and protected Routes. <br />

 </div>